Dyrutter/anime_recommendations/README.md

 # THE DATA

 The data were scraped from [myanimelist.net](https://myanimelist.net), an online database containing over 18,000 anime and 350,000 users.
 The size of the main data set in csv format is 2.03 GB, far too large to store in github.
-For the sake of casual usability, I reduced the data set from 109 million samples to roughly seven million samples, taking care to ensure all anime remained included, and stored it in parquet format [here](https://github.com/Dyrutter/anime_recommendations/blob/main/data/user_stats.parquet).
+For the sake of casual reproducibility, I reduced the data set from 109 million samples to roughly seven million samples, taking care to ensure all anime remained included, and stored it in parquet format [here](https://github.com/Dyrutter/anime_recommendations/blob/main/data/user_stats.parquet).

 The [main data set, user_stats.parquet](https://github.com/Dyrutter/anime_recommendations/blob/main/data/user_stats.parquet) contains information about every anime and every user.
 It is formatted as such: